KarapetyanSatenik/Interview/epam.md

 console.log(String(person));

 ```
-What is NAN when wi wll recieve NaN
+What is NAN when wi wll receive NaN

 8. In JavaScript what is an arguments object inside of function?
 How can you convert it to an array?